 A draft of the City of Evanston's 2019 Action Plan is now available for review and public comment.
 Public comments will be accepted now through Tuesday, November 13, 2018.
 The City of Evanston's Housing and Community Development Act Committee will hold a public meeting to hear comments on the 2019 Action Plan on Tuesday, November 13, at 7 p.m. in room 2402 of the Morton Civic Center, 2100 Ridge Ave.
 All interested persons are encouraged to attend.

-The 2018 draft Action Plan has been updated to reflect the City's actual Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME) and Emergency Solutions Grant (ESG) entitlement funding from the U.S. Department of Housing and Urban Development (HUD) and the reallocation of $100,150 in unspent CDBG funds from prior years to new eligible activities as part of the 2018 Action Plan.
-City Council voted to approve the 2018 Action Plan and the reallocation of unspent CDBG funds from prior years at its meeting on May 29, 2018.
+The 2019 Action Plan outlines how the City's estimated 2019 Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME) and Emergency Solutions Grant (ESG) entitlement funding from the U.S. Department of Housing and Urban Development (HUD) and the reallocation of unspent CDBG funds from prior years will be applied to new eligible activities.
+The Action Plan is based on estimated 2019 funding from HUD and will be updated to reflect actual grant amounts following the appropriation of funding for 2019 by Congress.